knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

 :phpfunction:`fwrite` and :phpfunction:`fclose`.
 For now, just forget these exist.
-Except for when you're dealing with very large files, these functions accomplish the exact same thing as ``file_get_contents`` and ``file_put_contents``, except that they're just harder and weirder to use.
-To make matters worse, most tutorial on the web teach you to use these functions.
+Except for when you're dealing with very large files, these functions accomplish the exact same thing as ``file_get_contents`` and ``file_put_contents``, they're just harder and weirder to use.
+To make matters worse, most tutorials on the web teach you to use these functions.
 Madness!
 You'll probably use them someday, but forget about them now.
-Working with files in PHP need only our 2 handy functions.
+Working with files in PHP we need only our 2 handy functions.

 .. _`JSONView`: https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc